datacarpentry/python-ecology-lesson/_episodes/06-loops-and-functions.md

 What we really want to do, though, is create files for multiple years without having to request them one by one.
-Let's write another function that replaces the entire For loop by simply looping through a sequence of years and repeatedly calling the function we just wrote, `one_year_csv_writer`:
+Let's write another function that replaces the entire `for` loop by simply looping through a sequence of years and repeatedly calling the function we just wrote, `one_year_csv_writer`: